 We adapt the course as we go.
 To ensure that you work with the latest iteration of the course materials, we advice all course participants to access the materials online.

-Note that the exercise requires a working version of the BRMS
+exercise requires a working version of the brms

 The first exercise goes through the When-to-Worry-and-How-to-Avoid-the-Misuse-of-Bayesian-Statistics (WAMBS) – checklist for a simple regression model.
-Then follows a 3 part series on how to do multilevel models in BRMS.
+Then follows a 3 part series on how to run multilevel models.
 In part 1 we explain how to build a multilevel model.
 In part 2 we will look at the influence of different priors and in part 3 we will go through the WAMBS checklist again.

 Exercise ‘WAMBS’